bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 ---

-[Range/toString](https://developer.mozilla.org/en-US/docs/Web/API/Range/toString "The Range.toString() method is a stringifier returning the text of the Range.")
+[Range/toString](https://developer.mozilla.org/en-US/docs/Web/API/Range/toString 'The Range.toString() method is a stringifier returning the text of the Range.')

 In all current engines.